ahmed-bhs/ezpublish-kernel/Readme.md

 Good manners:
 * Remember to first create an issue in our issue tracker and refer to it in commits and pull request headers.
 For example:
-  "Fix EZP-20104: ContentController should return error status when content is not found" or
+  "EZP-20104: Fixed ContentController to return error status when content is not found" or
-  "Implement EZP-201xx: Add support for X in Y"
+  "EZP-20105: Added support for X in Y"
 * If you want to contribute implementation-specification proposals, place them in the [doc/](doc/) folder.
 * Keep different changes in different commits in case cherry-pick is preferred instead of a merge later.
   * A pull request should only cover one issue.